bernd-roth/ParkingTicket/README.md

 3. AI when parking ticket should be booked according to a parksheriff`s location
 4. Mobile phone must vibrate if SMS was received
 5. Automatic stopping of parking tickets; currently this functionality is only available for Vienna
-6. Overview of which parking tickets are still opened to book

 ### Steps to take of how to use the app for Vienna
 1. Under menu/settings type the parkingticket`s telephone number (06646606000, ...)